ROAD SCHOLARS WE TRAVEL TO YOU

 All our birds are considered "unreleasable".
 This means they could not survive in the wild if we were to let them go.
 In addition, we have obtained permits from the federal & state governments to take care of these birds and to show them to people in our educational programs

-Programs are suitable for children and adults alike, are offered day or evening, weekdays & weekends and usually last about an hour.
+Programs are suitable for children and adults alike, are offered weekdays and usually last about an hour.

 To book a program or request additional information please call 978-486-3376 (Monday to Friday 9:00 am to 4:00 pm) or email wowprograms@yahoo.com